Peter Crawley (headmaster)

 Peter Crawley (born 16 October 1953) is the Australian former headmaster of Trinity Grammar School, Victoria, Knox Grammar School and St Hilda's School.
 He has authored and co-authored a number books on educational issues.
+In 2023 he was appointed as a member of the college council at his old school Newington College.
+Prior to his appointment to Newington council he served as chairman of the council of The Hills Grammar School.

 Early life

 Crawley was born in Adelaide, South Australia, the son of James and Elizabeth Crawley and attended Newington College (1965–1971).
 He received a Bachelor of Arts (Hons) degree and a Diploma of Education from Flinders University, and a Master of Educational Administration degree from the University of New England.